Framing Responsibility: A Gathering on Accountability

 This pre-recorded panel will be presented live on the ICCA YouTube channel, Facebook and Vimeo account.

-If you are in Regina, come join us at the MacKenzie Art Gallery for the panel screening following by performances in the Shumiatcher Theatre, following by a small fest and a short film screening.
+If you are in Regina, come join us at the MacKenzie Art Gallery for the panel screening following by a conversation between the artists Audie Murray and Jessie Ray Short, and a performance by Janelle “ecoaborijanelle” Pewapsconias in the Shumiatcher Theatre, following by a small fest and the TQFF screening (more info about the screening below).
 Free entrance, no tickets reservation required.
 Plan your visit here with accessibility services available.

 Accessibility: This is a pre-recorded panel in English and with english captions.
 ASL interpreters will be available at the MacKenzie Art Gallery.